jasonqiu212/git-practice/README.md

 You now recruit a team of jokesters to expand your text file and you all agree to deploy the `main` branch in the remote repository!
 You wish to add another joke now.

 > **Be careful!** Unlike before, to make changes now, you should **not** directly commit to the `main` branch, since the changes may break your deployment.
+Usually, when working in a team, the main branch will be protected to prevent any unwanted pushes.

-4. To add another joke, create a new feature branch in your local repository and commit your new joke.
+4. To add another joke, create a new feature branch in your local repository and commit your new joke in the new branch.
 5. Push the new branch onto the remote repository.
 6. Create a pull request to merge your feature branch into the `main` branch.